rust-lang/rust/text/0000-pin_and_move.md

 An anchor is a new kind of smart pointer.
 It is very much like a box - it is a heap-allocated, exclusive-ownership type - but it provides additional constraints.
-Unless the type it references implements `Move`, it is not possible to mutably dereference the `Anchor` or move out of it.
+Unless the type it references implements `Move`, it is not possible to mutably dereference the `Anchor` or move out of it in safe code.
 It does implement immutable Deref for all types, including types that don't implement `Move`.